sbaresearch/mobile-atlas/mobileatlas/tunnel/README.md

 The MobileAtlas SIM Tunnel Server relays the communication between a measurement probe's modem and a SIM card hosted on a SIM provider.
-Additionally, it handles access management, logs relayed communication, and provides information on managed SIM cards.
+Additionally, it handles access management, logs relayed communication and provides information on managed SIM cards.

 This directory contains:

-* The implementation of the actual server which provides a FastAPI REST interface and a server handling the connections between probes and SIM providers.
+* The implementation of the actual server which provides a FastAPI REST interface and a server that handles the connections between probes and SIM providers.
 * Client implementations for the probe- and the SIM provider sides.
-* The `moatt-types` package which provides types that are shared between the server and client implementations.
+* The `moatt-types` package, which provides types that are shared between the server and client implementations.

 Details on how SIM Providers and Probes interact with the tunnel server are provided